PaoloMazzon/JamEngine/docs/Animations.md

 textures each with a couple frames a piece, or most commonly many frames using only a single texture with different regions for each frame.
-You could sprites for anything from rendering a character's many-frame animation to a tileset used to render the game world (as is the case with `jamAutoTileMap`).
+You could sprites for anything from rendering a character's many-frame animation to a tileset used to render the game world (as is the case with `jamTileMapAuto`).

 Other than manually setting up the arrays in the sprite, you have three JamEngine things to help you with loading sprites

- + `jamSpriteAppendFrame` will append a frame to a sprite (see `jamCreateFrame`)
+ + `jamSpriteAppendFrame` will append a frame to a sprite (see `jamFrameCreate`)
- + `jamLoadSpriteFromSheet` is used to load an animation from a single texture
+ + `jamSpriteLoadFromSheet` is used to load an animation from a single texture
- + Use a JamAssetHandler (although it only supports `jamLoadSpriteFromSheet` for loading, but streamlines the process)
+ + Use a JamAssetHandler (although it only supports `jamSpriteLoadFromSheet` for loading, but streamlines the process)

 Tweening
 --------